 Lawsuits are being filed on behalf of patients who developed a flesh-eating bacterial infection of their genital areas.
 These plaintiffs are alleging the drug makers knew or should have known about the increased risks of developing this dangerous and potentially fatal condition but failed to warn the healthcare community and patients about the increased risk, and patients who didn’t know about these risks are being left with severe scars and disfigurement.

 Patients have rights, including the right to make informed healthcare decisions.
 When drug makers fail to warn patients about the risks and adverse events associated with the medications they make, they deny patients that right.
 Patients who suffer injury, including genital infections, surgeries, disfigurement, and complications including sepsis, renal failure, and multi-organ failure, are demanding justice from SGLT2 inhibitor drug makers.

 We are filing lawsuits on behalf of diabetes patients who developed a flesh-eating bacterial infection in their genitals after beginning treatment with SGLT2 inhibitors.
-The lawyers at our firm have a long history of defending the rights of patients who suffer harm from the drugs they are treated with and ensuring the injured receive the maximum compensation available to them by law.
-Contact us today to learn more about your rights and whether you are eligible to seek justice and maximum compensation for the injuries you sustained and the losses you suffered.
+The attorneys at our firm have a long history of defending the rights of patients who suffer harm from the drugs they are treated with and ensuring the injured receive the maximum compensation available to them by law.
+Contact us today to learn more about your rights and whether you are eligible to seek justice and maximum compensation through a settlement for the injuries you sustained and the losses you suffered.